 The verdict carried a morbid finality.
 We were stunned, says Mahipal.
 But his newly-wed wife took the news with extraordinary poise and courage making no public show of the grief she clearly felt.
 “It was her attitude and my father’s support that helped us in turning the corner.
 We were soon talking solutions; we decided to stand up and fight the disease.”

-In December 2012 the Solankis met Dr Venkataramana, eminent neurosurgeon and director of Global Institute of Neurosciences.
-Soon thereafter, Mahipal went through his first surgery at the Hospitals in Bangalore.
+In December 2012 the Solankis met Dr Venkataramana, eminent neurosurgeon and Founder Chairman BRAINS.
+Soon there after, Mahipal went through his first surgery at the Hospitals in Bangalore.
 “I felt fine after that,” he says.
 “The care was exceptional.”
 But in April 2015, the fits returned and Mahipal was back in Dr Venkataramana’s consultation room.
 Tests revealed that the glioma had re-surfaced.
 “That is when the doctor recommended awake brain surgery to me,” says Mahipal.
 “Initially, it was an unnerving, scary thought and I said no.”

 Later, however, after the doctor counselled him on the particular advantages of the procedure for him, Mahipal agreed and here he was on a surgical bed, his head open, listening to music and speaking to the doctor casually alongside a brain surgery!
 It has been more than two months since Mahipal went through awake brain surgery and he says that he never felt better in his life.